 The ABCB is established by agreement between the Australian Government and each State and Territory Government.
 It is a co-operative arrangement between the signatories, Local Government and the building industry.

-The ABCB's mission is to achieve community expectations of safety, health and amenity in the design, construction and use of buildings through nationally consistent, efficient and cost effective technical building requirements and regulatory systems.
+The ABCB's mission is to address issues relating to health, safety, amenity and sustainability by providing for efficiency in the design, construction and performance of buildings through the BCA and development of effective regulatory systems.

 The Board comprises-